GitLab CI: Update MR with Jira Issue ID

 [[ -z "$ISSUE_ID_IN_MR" ]]; then exit 1; fi

-Jira Issue Parsing
+Parsing the Jira Issue

 JSON=$(curl -s -u <jira-username>:<jira-password> -X GET -H "Content-Type:application/json" "https://jira.<your-hostname>/rest/api/2/issue/$ISSUE_ID_IN_MR")